aarontran/snr-filaments/agenda.md

   differ w/ single obsID vs. merged obsID...).
 Can't remember the exact issue, need to double check.

+* Modularize code (separate out components for profile fitting, spectra extraction, region processing, whatever).
+Make it easier to keep track of.

 * Update pipeline documentation ...

 * Add more regions -- can we get the highest 2 energy bands, if the 2-3 keV